samirmartins/pydaq/docs/get_model_nidaq.md

  - **Choose Channel**: The user is able to select desired channel.

- - **Terminal Configuration**: The user can chance the terminal configuration (Differential, RSE and NRSE).
+ - **Terminal Configuration**: The user can change terminal configuration (Differential, RSE and NRSE).

- - **Sample Period**: The user can change the time interval between sample readings.
+ - **Sample Period**: The user can change the sample period, i.e., time (in seconds) between samples.

- - **Start Saving Data**: Choose when the data will start being recorded to obtain the model.
+ - **Start Saving Data**: Choose when data will start being recorded to obtain the model.

  - **Session Duration**: The user can choose the session duration, which will change the number of iterations.